na-stewart/sanic-security/README.md

 ## Usage

-Once Sanic Security is configured and good to go, implementing is easy.
+Once Sanic Security is configured and good to go, implementation is easy.

 ### Initial Setup